 The one common theme that comes out as you read this History is that it is built on the efforts of our volunteers.
 Every person who has in some way contributed has volunteered their time.
 It is worth keeping in mind that Noah’s Ark was built by volunteers and the Titanic by professionals.

 We would like to call out the magnificent contribution of our Volunteers over the years – our Team Managers, Coaches, Team Scorers, Umpires, Seniors Team Captains, those who run the BBQ’s, enter the scores each week and the parents, Grand Parents and partners who come along to support the boys, girls, and men who play – approximately 21,000 players since we started.

 This History is an amazing work that ranks up there with the best Club sporting histories we have seen.
 The work started just on 30 years ago.
-Ross Anderson, our Club Director of Operations, has spent between 3,000 to 5,000 hours in producing the content of this History.
+Ross Anderson, our Club Director of Operations, has spent over 5,000 hours in producing the content of this History.
 David Carey, supported by Ross, spent just on 10 years sourcing every Seniors Scorebook / ‘D Sheet’ Team statistical season summary to build our Club Wisden.
 Since 1946 there are just a handful of seasons that are not recorded making our statistical history the envy of any Club.
 James Makin has taken this to the next level by building a database that allows the information to be managed and now feeds into MyCricket with systems based updates.